About Dr. Mark

 I have had the priviledge of teaching workshops exclusively for agencies and organizations such as:

-I continue to assist with field captures and teach the most current and extensive training courses in North America.
+I regularly assist with field captures and teach the most current and extensive training courses in North America.
 With each course, I also learn from professionals attending the courses and gather new tools, techniques, and perspectives throughout the year.
-Over 60 wildlife professionals, including 14 other wildlife veterinarians have provided content for my online course, “The Foundations of Wildlife Chemical Capture.”

-I am celebrating Life and fulfilling my purpose with my wife Elizabeth on Whidbey Island in the Puget Sound.
+I am enjoying life with my wife Elizabeth on Whidbey Island in the Puget Sound.
 We enjoy hiking, kayaking, organic gardening, and supporting the practices of sustainable communities.

 Mark R. Johnson DVM